Contributing

 Running integration tests and code coverage

-Integration tests and code coverage are run automatically when you create a Pull Request in Github.
+Integration tests and code coverage are run automatically when you create a Pull Request in Github (except forks).
 You can also trigger the tests from a local machine by configuring authentication to a Databricks workspace.
+We recommend to use Databricks Free Edition for testing, as it provides a free cluster.
+You can skip Lakebase tests as Lakebase is not available on Databricks Free.

 Using terminal